๐Ÿ”’

 I have written down my role on paper and kept it visible

-E.g. "I am a Project Coordinator at [business name], tasked with [problem]"
+E.g. "I am a Project Coordinator at [business], tasked with [problem]"

 I have highlighted all key data, figures, and business terms in the brief